• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

 1. Dental Implants

-HS Code: 3006.40 (pertaining to cements and specific dental restorative materials)
+Customs Tariff Code: 3006.40 (for cements and specific dental materials)

-Dental prostheses, whether fixed or removable, function as replacements for lost teeth.
-Fixed prostheses are secured to implants or natural teeth, whereas removable prostheses are designed to be taken out as needed.
+Fixed and removable dental prostheses are used as replacements for missing teeth.
+Fixed prostheses are often installed on implants or natural teeth, while removable prostheses can be taken out of the mouth.

 4. Dental Surgical Instruments

-Dental surgical instruments encompass forceps, dental drills, scalpels, and other devices essential for complex dental and maxillofacial surgeries.
-The precision and quality of these instruments are critical determinants of surgical success.
+Dental surgical instruments include forceps, dental burs, scalpels, and other tools used for complex oral and maxillofacial surgeries.
+The quality and precision of these instruments play a key role in surgical success.

 5. Dental Impression Materials